 Buy these supplies before your biopsy.

-• Your healthcare provider may send a prescription for tamsulosin (Flomax®) 0.4 milligram (mg) tablets to you pharmacy.
-Pick up this medication at least 2 days before your scheduled biopsy.
+- Your healthcare provider may send a prescription for tamsulosin (Flomax®) 0.4 milligram (mg) tablets to your pharmacy.
+Pick up this medicine at least 2 days before your scheduled biopsy.

 Plan how you’re getting home

 Some people feel lightheaded after their biopsy.
-It’s best to have someone take you home afterward.
-They can help you if needed.
+It’s best to have someone take you home afterward so they can help you.

 7 days before your prostate biopsy

-Follow your healthcare provider’s instructions for taking your medications
+Follow your healthcare provider’s instructions for taking your medicines

-You may need to stop taking some of your medications before your biopsy.
-Examples include anticoagulants, aspirin, medications that contain aspirin, multivitamins, and vitamin E. Talk with your healthcare provider about which medications are safe for you to stop taking.
+You may need to stop taking some of your medicines before your biopsy.
+Examples include anticoagulants, aspirin, medicine that has aspirin, multivitamins, and vitamin E. Talk with your healthcare provider about which medicines are safe for you to stop taking.
 Follow their instructions.

-For information about medications that contain aspirin and vitamin E, read How To Check if a Medicine or Supplement Has Aspirin, Other NSAIDs, Vitamin E, or Fish Oil.
+For information about medicines that have aspirin and vitamin E, read How To Check if a Medicine or Supplement Has Aspirin, Other NSAIDs, Vitamin E, or Fish Oil.

 4 days before your prostate biopsy